fasiha/ebisu/README.md

 ![Recall probability for each leaky integrator, with max](leaky-integrators-precall.png)

 At the left-most part of the plot, the first leaky integrator with the shortest time constant (blue solid line) dominates but also very quickly fades away due to the crush of its fast exponential.
-But as it decays, the second leaky integrator, with a strictly lower starting value (weight; orange dotted line), steps up to keep the recall probability from collapsing.
+But as it decays, the second leaky integrator (orange dotted line), with a strictly lower starting value/weight, steps up to keep the recall probability from collapsing.
 And so on till the last leaky integrator.

 Switching the above plot’s x and y scales to log-log gives and zooming out to see more time gives us this: